 Clearly, it would not make sense for the commissioners to concentrate on a particular educational setting, since each of these touch only a segment of the Jewish population.
 Similarly, the commissioners were reluctant to focus on a specific age group, since all ages are important.
-Attention was particularly drawn to the five overall problems that affect the entire system -- sporadic participation, deficiencies in educational content, lack of reliable data an undekceoped profession of Jewish education, for inadequate community support prover t
+Attention was particularly drawn to the five overall problems that affect the system sporadic participation, deficiencies in educational content, an underdeveloped profession of Jewish education, inadequate community support, and the lack of reliable data.

-Upon analysis, it became clear that the most fundamental problems facing Jewish education are an undeveloped profession of Jewish education and inadequate community support.
+Upon analysis, it became clear that the most fundamental problems facing Jewish education are an underdeveloped profession of Jewish education and inadequate community support.